Tools & calculators

 The travel insurance (an unavoidable expense for a business with a principal or employees who travel) is worth in excess of $1,000 annually.

 The lounge passes, if used, are valued at $110.

-In the first year, the 100,000 points are worth $700, even if they are converted into a card account credit (and are potentially worth much more if used for flights or seat upgrades).
+In the first year, the 100,000 points are worth over $700, even if they are converted into a card account credit (and are potentially worth much more if used for flights or seat upgrades).